ormanisreal/OrmanSpacesStickyDicT/README.md

 If your building something that will be using your dictionary a lot (more like a database),

-then StickyDicT probally isn't for you, theres not much reason to use StickyDicT,
+then StickyDicT probally isn't for you, theres not much reason to use StickyDicT as a backend

+service.
+When automating exteremely repetetive tasks, you could spend 2 mins writing some logic

-insead you should build your app using the OrmanSpacesPythonClient directly.
+ using the OrmanSpacesPythonClient directly.

+      2 mins / 2,000,000 runs <-- makes the time saved seem meaningless, considering the extra overhead

+But if  you need something quick and scrappy

+    2 mins / 20,30,60 or even 100 hits makes StickyDickT a significant timesaver.